grdguez/eweipc/readme.txt

 Setup:

 This is a bash program AND requires curl installed on your system.

-For Raspbian users, ensure you have dnsutils installed as well as it doesn't come installed by default.
+For Raspbian users: ensure you have dnsutils installed.
+Also ensure that the version of the date GNU coreutil you have installed has the "--rfc-email" option.

 You will need a gmail app password.